KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 }
 ```

-You can register this provider *after* registering your license key, to customize that specific locale:
+You can register this provider *after* registering your license key:

 ```swift
 class KeyboardController: KeyboardInputViewController {